Lattice. a guide.

 1. you fill the backlog

-create tasks in the dashboard. set priorities. define epics and link subtasks. this is the thinking work. deciding what matters and in what order.
+create tasks in the dashboard. set priorities. link subtasks to parent tasks. this is the thinking work. deciding what matters and in what order.

 this is. your job. the part only you can do.